VatsalSy/battery-batt-control/README.md

 # Battery Batt Control

-A Raycast extension that uses the [batt CLI](https://github.com/charlie0129/batt) to control battery optimization on macOS.
+This extension is inspired by [Battery Optimizer](https://www.raycast.com/Qetesh/battery-optimizer).
+However, instead of using `bclm` (which is currently incompatible with macOS 15+), it uses the [batt CLI](https://github.com/charlie0129/batt) to control battery optimization on macOS.

 ## Features